dk107dk/catbook/README.md

 # MARK
 ```

+MARKs and METADATAs can be disabled globally using the disable_inline_marks_and_metadata method on Builder.

 ### Markups

 There are a very small number of markups to do things like italicize quotes, force a page break between sections, etc. Markup chars and fonts are minimally customizable using .ini files.
 See catbook/markup.py and catbook/fonts.py.